niaz151/codingKidz/README.md

   - [Prisma](prisma.io/): Used to manage DB schema (`src/prisma/schema.prisma`), connection, and operations.
 Generates typescript definitions to be used throughout app for easy, safe DB communication
 - Database
   - PostgreSQL
-- Webserver: Nginx
-  - Reverse proxies connections to the backend server and web admin panel

 ## Mobile Frontend
 Libraries